• Skip to primary navigation

 Before this kitchen had dated linoleum flooring.
 It has a new peel and stick kitchen floor with FloorPops.

 Once the floor dried, she primed it with a multi-purpose primer.
-Simply2Moms recommended it in their blog post about peel and stick vinyl tiles in the laundry room.
+Simply2Moms recommended using a primer in their blog post about peel and stick vinyl tiles in the laundry room.
 She let that dry overnight.

-For my sister’s kitchen, we used FloorPops peel and stick vinyl tiles in the Parthenon pattern, which seems to only be available at Floor and Decor.
+For my sister’s kitchen, we used FloorPops peel and stick vinyl tiles in the Parthenon pattern.

 To help give some perspective, she spent around $275 on tile for her kitchen, which included a box of extra tile to keep for future replacements, if needed.